dariober/ASCIIGenome/README.md

 chr7:5566779-5570232; 3,454 bp; 19.6 bp/char; Filters: -q 0 -f 0 -F 4; Mem: 1101 MB;
 [h] for help: find_all "ACTB" hg19_genes.gtf.gz
 ```

+See below for the encoding of GTF features.

 #### seqRegex *regex*